What is Azure Arc enabled Kubernetes?

 To connect a Kubernetes cluster to Azure, the cluster administrator needs to deploy agents.
 These agents:

 - Watch for configuration requests.

 Azure Arc enabled Kubernetes supports industry-standard SSL to secure data in transit.
-Also, data is stored encrypted at rest in an Azure Cosmos DB database to ensure data confidentiality.
+Also, data at rest is stored encrypted in an Azure Cosmos DB database to ensure data confidentiality.